Logarithmic typical distances in preferential attachment models: Introduction and main result

+There are several variations of PAMs, \zhu{and the model we primarily focus on in this article \ch{will be denoted by} $\PAndmdel^{\sss (m,\delta)}$; \ch{see Remark \ref{rem-related-PAMs} for extensions to related PAMs}.} Here, $n$ represents the number of vertices in the graph.
 Here, $n$ represents the number of vertices in the graph, $m$ denotes the number of out-edges from vertices other than $1$, and the fitness parameter $\delta$ impacts the law of the other endpoint of these edges.
-For simplicity, we use $[n]=\cbc{1,2,\ldots,n}$ to represent the vertex set of $\PAndmdel^{\sss (m,\delta)}(d)$.
+For simplicity, we use $[n]=\cbc{1,2,\ldots,n}$ to represent the vertex set of $\PAndmdel^{\sss (m,\delta)}$.